waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 ## Stage 7: Introducing Doubles

-Bikes still can't break because we haven't looked at stories involving broken bikes.
-In stage 5 we address two stories that are intimately tied to bikes being broken, i.e. those about preventing docking stations accepting broken bikes but not releasing them.
+Our unit tests need to run fast and be completely independent of each other.
+To support that we introduce the critical concept of 'doubles'.

 [Stage 7](boris_bikes_stage_7.md)

 ## Stage 8: Feature Tests for Van and Garage

 Finally we have two more user stories relating to the Van and the Garage.
 You've seen how the BDD acceptance-unit test cycle works.
-This stage is less structured - make your own feature tests, unit tests and application functionality and consider the refactoring hints we give you.
+This stage is less structured - design your own manual feature tests, unit tests and application functionality and consider the refactoring hints we give you.

 [Stage 8](boris_bikes_stage_8.md)